A Well-Trained Stray: Plot summary

-The novel begins with a funny scene where Ahmad, the main character and the book's narrator, is with his friend Nevine in her car by Cairo-Alexandria desert road.
+The novel begins with a comedic scene where Ahmad, the main character and the book's narrator, is with his friend Nevine in her car by Cairo-Alexandria desert road.
 They are nearly caught by the police, but Nevine narrowly manages to escape.

-Ahmad writes pornographic stories for a living, using odesk.com And through it, he found an agent who was interested in Arabic porn stories.
+Ahmad writes pornographic stories for a living, using odesk.com.
+Through it, he found an agent who was interested in Arabic porn stories.
 After sending a sample, he completed a simple interview and began to work.
-We know that he's living alone with his aunt after the death of his grandmother and that his father has remarried after the death of his mother, and we get to know two of his best friends—El Loul, a failed TV director who is now trying to promote his scriptwriting as well as managing C-rated belly-dancers for cheap satellite channels – Abdullah, a drug addict, and his childhood best friend, who came from a wealthier family and has doesn't-give-a shit type of attitude.
+We know that he's living alone with his aunt after the death of his grandmother and that his father has remarried after the death of his mother.
+We get to know two of his best friends - El Loul, a failed TV director who is now trying to promote his scriptwriting as well as managing C-rated belly-dancers for cheap satellite channels – Abdullah, a drug addict, and his childhood best friend, who came from a wealthier family and an apathetic of attitude.

-Through tracking the two characters and their connection to Ahmad we can glimpse the 1990s middle-class generation in Cairo as well as the strange relationship Ahmad and Abdullah had when they were teenagers, and, echoing that, the porn industry and stars.
+Through tracking the two characters and their connection to Ahmad we can glimpse the 1990s middle-class generation in Cairo as well as the strange relationship Ahmad and Abdullah had when they were teenagers, and, echoing that, the porn industry and its stars.

 Nevine herself is such a character: She's a perfect nymphomaniac who married a guy she despises after returning with her family from the Persian Gulf region, where she spent her childhood.
-While the hubby, who married her for her family's money, is off in the Gulf, she has her revenge by shagging as many men as she can, only two or three times before hitting on a new man.
+While the husband, who married her for her family's money, is off in the Gulf, she has her revenge by having sex with as many men as she can, only two or three times before hitting on a new man.
 Through this, she got to know Ahmad and she dumped him as usual before getting to know Ali Luza.

 Ali Luza, a "Robin Hood targeting the Sluts", as Ahmad describes him in one point in the novel, escorts them for a while and pays for them, but after his boredom with the liaison, he just mugs them, getting his money back with extra.
 Ali is a son of a working-class "shaabi" restaurant owner but never lacks for self-esteem.
-He has a brother, Hamousa, addicted to recreational drugs, and he's serving as a local thug.
+He has a brother, Hamousa, a drug addict, and he's serving as a local thug.
 Nevine got mugged by Luza as expected, and from what she said very briefly to Ahmad, she was also gang-raped before he took all of her money, credit cards, with codes, and made her sign a contract selling her expensive car.
 As Ahmad realizes, the contract will only be used to get more money out of her to get the car back.